nardLeano/hrpec-v2/frontend/src/program-contents/harong-queens.md

 ---
 *A Drag and Human Rights Education Project*

-Harong Queens is a bold and colorful initiative under TST (Trans Student Tagbilaran) that uses **drag performance as protest**, education, and celebration.
+Harong Queens is a bold and colorful initiative under TST (Teatro Tao sa Tao) that uses **drag performance as protest**, education, and celebration.

 In a rural setting where queerness is often hidden or dismissed, Harong Queens creates space—both literal and symbolic—for LGBTQ+ expression to flourish.
 It’s a runway, a classroom, and a protest line all at once.
 Here, wigs, glitter, and heels become tools for education and transformation.